GOP opposition endangers Trump's pick to regulate toxic chemicals

-Sen. Richard Burr and Sen. Thom Tillis, both of North Carolina, said Wednesday they could not support Michael Dourson to lead the Environmental Protection Agency’s office of chemical safety, citing their concerns about his record.
-If a third Republican senator comes out against Dourson, Democrats may be able to block his confirmation.
+Sens.
+Richard Burr and Thom Tillis, both of North Carolina, said Wednesday they could not support Michael Dourson to lead the Environmental Protection Agency's office of chemical safety, citing concerns about his record.
+If a third Republican senator comes out against Dourson, Democrats would be able to block his confirmation if the entire caucus opposed him.

 "Over the last several weeks, Senator Tillis has done his due diligence in reviewing Mr. Dourson's body of work.
 Senator Tillis still has serious concerns about his record and cannot support his nomination," said Tillis spokesperson Daniel Keylin.

+Sen. Susan Collins, R-Maine, who regularly bucks her own party on votes, said Thursday that she is "leaning against" supporting Dourson.

+"I have a lot of concerns about Mr. Dourson, and I have not yet made a final decision," she told reporters.
+"But I certainly share the concerns that have been raised by Senator Burr and Senator Tillis."

-The EPA declined to comment on Burr and Tillis’s decision to oppose Dourson.
+The Senate has yet to schedule a floor vote on Dourson's confirmation.
+The EPA declined to comment on Burr and Tillis' decision to oppose him.

 Dourson has conducted industry-funded research on trichloroethylene, a known human carcinogen that contaminated the drinking water at Camp Lejeune, a North Carolina military base.
 Earlier this year, the federal government promised to pay more than $2 billion in disability benefits to veterans exposed to the toxic drinking water at Lejeune, which was contaminated by TCE and benzene, among other chemicals.